Be methodical in your practice so you can be creative in your performance.

 I have been very fortunate to have played with a variety of groups over the past forty-one years, including groups led by Dizzie Gillespie and backing up artists such as Percy Sledge.

-With all this in mind I'd like to welcome you to my studio and invite you to call and schedule a lesson.
+With all this in mind I'd like to welcome you to my studio, in-store or online and invite you to call and schedule a lesson.